iikadev/mongo_practice/README.md

-# mongo_practice
+# Practicing with Mongo

-Practicing building a simple yet fully functional blog using most of the MERN stack.
-Using vanilla JavaScript instead of React for this practice.
+This is a simple yet fully functional blog built using the following technologies:

++ JavaScript
++ CSS
++ Express
++ NodeJs
++ MongoDb